 You will typically need to prove that the business will allow you to pay yourself a full-time income, and you may need to take continuing education courses, as well as create a business plan.

 In Most Cases, Using or Claiming Unemployment Benefits While Starting an LLC Is Not a Good Idea

 Most state unemployment agencies are likely to take a dim view of continuing to pay unemployment while you try to start a new business.
 This is likely due to your lack of availability to look for other paying work.

 Some state unemployment agencies will not be favorable to you using unemployment benefits to fund your new business.
 Remember, too, that you will need to report any income your new LLC generates, and that the unemployment agency will likely reduce your benefits by that amount.

 In some states, the business activities of your new LLC must be different from the business activities of your former employer to allow you to file and claim unemployment.

 We strongly recommend contacting your state unemployment agency and speaking to someone about what your options are.
-Explain to them the situation you’re in, and ask what you need to do to remain compliant with the law so you can continue claiming unemployment benefits.
+Explain the situation you’re in, and ask what you need to do to remain compliant with the law so you can continue claiming unemployment benefits.
 Do not try to “hide” your new business.
 It’s always best to be open and transparent about your plans, answer questions from your state unemployment agency and comply with their requirements.

 Once you’ve clarified your unemployment situation, Incfile is available if you need assistance starting your company.
-We also have many services available to help you manage your new business and take some of the administrative burden off your shoulders.
+We also have many services available to help you manage your new business and take some of the administrative burdens off your shoulders.